Cheetone History, Family Crest & Coats of Arms

 The surname Cheetone was first found in Lancashire at Cheetham, a township, in the parish and union of Manchester, hundred of Salford.
 Now part of Greater Manchester, Cheetham dates back to the late 12th century and literally meant "homestead or village by the wood called Chet," from the Celtic word "ced" meaning "forest" and the Old English word "ham."
 The ancient archeological site Cheetham Close, a megalithic site and scheduled ancient monument is nearby and is generally thought to have been a druidical ritual place with a Roman road passed 'within two hundred yards' of the megalith.
 As far as the surname is concerned, one of the first records was Geoffrey de Chetham who was listed in the Assize Rolls of Lancashire in 1246.
 Over one hundred years later, Thomas de Cheteham was listed in Lancashire in 1394.
 Another branch of the family was found at Allerton in Lancashire.
 "At the time of the Domesday Survey, three thanes held 'Alretune;' which was in the possession of Geoffrey de Chetham in the reign of Henry III."

-Important Dates for the Cheetone family
+Early History of the Cheetone family

 This web page shows only a small excerpt of our Cheetone research.
 Another 58 words (4 lines of text) covering the years 1580, 1653, 1580, 1648, 1653, 1640 and 1692 are included under the topic Early Cheetone History in all our PDF Extended History products and printed products wherever possible.